ErsatzTV/ErsatzTV.org/docs/scheduling/sequential/content.md

 ---
-uid: scheduling-yaml-content
+uid: scheduling-sequential-content
 title: Content Sources
 sidebar_position: 1
 ---

-Content sources define the content (media items) that will be used in the YAML schedule.
+Content sources define the content (media items) that will be used in the sequential schedule.
 Content sources include:

 - [Search](#search)
 - [Show](#show)